-The post consists of three missions: the Embassy, the U.S. Mission to the Organization for Economic Cooperation and Development (OECD), and the U.S. Mission to the United Nations Educational, Scientific, and Cultural Organization (USUNESCO).
+The post consists of two missions: the Embassy, and the U.S. Mission to the Organization for Economic Cooperation and Development (OECD).
 Fifty-three U.S. Government agencies are attached to these missions.

 The Ambassador, or Chief of Mission, is the highest ranking American official in France.
 The full title is “Ambassador Extraordinary and Plenipotentiary.”
 Extraordinary means that the Ambassador is the personal representative of the President of the United States in France.
 Plenipotentiary indicates full power to negotiate.
 The Ambassador is responsible for the various sections of the Embassy as well as for the activities of all U.S. executive departments and agencies with representatives in France, including the Consulates General in Marseille and Strasbourg, and the APPs (American Presence Posts) in Bordeaux, Lyon, Rennes, Toulouse.

 Second to the Ambassador is the Deputy Chief of Mission, a position carrying the rank of Minister.
 The day-to-day management of the Embassy is the Minister’s responsibility, as is a share of the high-level representational entertaining, negotiation, appraisal and reporting on Franco-American relations and issues.
 In the Ambassador’s absence, the Minister becomes Chargé d’Affaires, thereby assuming all the Ambassador’s functions and responsibilities.

 Welcome to U.S. Citizens Services at the United States Embassy in Paris.
 This section provides information on specific consular services available to U.S. citizens in France.
 Select the service you need on the left hand menu.
 When coming to the Consular Section for in person services, please read important information on Security at the Embassy.